 The definition of residence (K.A.R.
 88-3-2 - see below) contains criteria which can be grouped together into three basic categories: 1.
 Continuous physical residence in the state of Kansas for a year prior to the start of classes.
 2. Reliance upon Kansas sources of support and 3.
 Intent to make Kansas your permanent home indefinitely.
 It is possible to change classification status while attending the University, however, you will be required to document that you have met the criteria, as outlined in K.A.R.
 88-3-2 for a year prior to the first day of classes.
 Demonstrating that you have met these criteria while attending school can be difficult.
 Each application is assessed relative to the regulations based on the individual's situation as presented in the application.
 Note - If you have lived in Kansas within the past five (5) years and were a resident for tuition purposes and plan to return to Kansas, please contact the assistant registrar.
-This information is available in the Residency Brochure.
+This information is available on the KBOR website.

 In reviewing the application, the Office of the University Registrar will consider each individual situation as presented and assess it in relation to pertinent Kansas statutes and Board of Regents regulations.
 Once a decision has been made, the student will be notified in writing.
 The decision may be appealed.